 Applicants that are identified as being in contention are encouraged to reach a settlement or agreement among themselves that resolves the contention.
-This may occur at any stage of the process, once ICANN publicly posts the applications received and the preliminary contention sets on its website.
+This may occur at any stage of the process, once ICANN publicly posts the applications received on its website.

 Applicants may resolve string contention in a manner whereby one or more applicants withdraw their applications.
 An applicant may not resolve string contention by selecting a new string or by replacing itself with a joint venture.
-It is understood that applicants may seek to establish joint ventures in their efforts to resolve string contention.
+It is understood that joint ventures may result from self-resolution of string contention by applicants.
 However, material changes in applications (for example, combinations of applicants to resolve contention) will require re-evaluation.
 This might require additional fees or evaluation in a subsequent application round.
 Applicants are encouraged to resolve contention by combining in a way that does not materially affect the remaining application.
-Accordingly, new joint ventures must take place in a manner that does not materially change the application, to avoid being subject to re-evaluation.